-OK The ClusterSet replication channel is running.
-STOPPED The ClusterSet replication channel has been stopped in a controlled manner.
+The ClusterSet replication channel is running.
+OK

+The ClusterSet replication channel has been stopped in a controlled STOPPED manner.
 This status is shown when the receiver thread, applier thread, or both threads have been stopped.

-CONNECTING The replication channel is connecting.
-If an error occurs during connection, it is ignored until the channel state updated to either ON or OFF.
-ERROR The ClusterSet replication channel has stopped due to a replication error, such as an incorrect configuration or a set of transactions that differs from the set on the primary cluster.
-MISCONFIGURED An incorrect configuration has been detected for the ClusterSet replication channel, such as replicating from the wrong source.
+The replication channel is connecting.
+If an error occurs during CONNECTING connection, it is ignored until the channel state updated to either ON or error, such as an incorrect configuration or a set of transactions that differs from the set on the primary cluster.

+OFF.

+ERROR The ClusterSet replication channel has stopped due to a replication replication channel, such as replicating from the wrong source.
 The channel might be still running, or replication might have stopped.

+An incorrect configuration has been detected for the ClusterSet MISCONFIGURED cluster.

+The ClusterSet replication channel does not exist on the servers in this MISSING

+UNKNOWN

-MISSING The ClusterSet replication channel does not exist on the servers in this cluster.
-UNKNOWN MySQL Shell cannot currently contact the replica cluster to determine the replication channel's status.
+MySQL Shell cannot currently contact the replica cluster to determine the replication channel's status.

 If a cluster's only issue is with the ClusterSet replication channel, issuing the clusterSet.rejoinCluster() command for the cluster automatically corrects the channel's configuration if necessary and restarts the channel.
 This might be sufficient to fix the issue.
-For instructions to do this, see Section 8.10.5, "Rejoining a Cluster to an InnoDB ClusterSet".
+For instructions to do this, see Section 9.10.5, "Rejoining a Cluster to an InnoDB ClusterSet".